mfkiwl/GMPE340/README.md

 # GMPE340

-## Information
-The course will be presented in a hybrid version containing both classical lectures on Campus and digital lectures on Zoom.

 ## Course contents
 Introduction to stochastic processes and applied Kalman filtering with focus on positioning, navigation and time applications (PVT).